Contents

 Shortcomings:

-• Backups could fail if some elements in the system are different from before
+- Backups could fail if some elements in the system have changed since the last backup.

 Pricing:

-• Dell Data Protection Suite’s pricing information is not publicly available on their official website and the only way to obtain such information is by contacting the company directly for a quote or a demo.
+- Dell Data Protection Suite’s pricing information is not publicly available on its official website and the only way to obtain such information is by contacting the company directly for a quote or a demo.

-• The unofficial information suggests that Dell’s pricing starts at $99 per year per single workspace
+- Unofficial information suggests that Dell’s pricing starts at $99 per year per single workspace.

 Customer reviews (original spelling):